Significant Figures Calculator

 Rounding to a Specific Precision

 Rounding to a desired number of significant figures is just as important as counting them.
 Scientists often perform intermediate calculations with high precision and then round the final result to avoid implying more certainty than justified.
-The calculator uses the JavaScript toPrecision method to handle rounding.
+The calculator uses JavaScript's toPrecision method to handle rounding.
 If you request four significant figures for 0.012345, the rounded value becomes 0.01235.
 In cases where rounding changes the order of magnitude—such as rounding 9.96 to two significant figures—the output becomes 10, expressed in scientific notation if necessary to maintain clarity.
-This mirrors manual rounding procedures taught in classrooms.

-The rounding process begins by identifying the digit that will become the last significant figure.
-The calculator looks at the next digit to decide whether to round up or keep the current value.
-When rounding up, cascading effects can propagate to higher digits, as in 1.999 rounded to three significant figures becoming 2.00.
+When rounding, the calculator identifies the digit that will become the last significant figure and inspects the next digit to decide whether to round up or keep the current value.
+Cascading effects propagate correctly, so 1.999 rounded to three significant figures becomes 2.00.
 For negative numbers, the same rules apply; the sign is preserved and digits are treated by magnitude alone.
-The result is then formatted to avoid extraneous zeros unless they are truly significant.

 Why Significant Figures Matter

 Reporting too many digits can mislead readers into thinking a measurement is more precise than it truly is.
-For instance, a bathroom scale might read 72.3 kg, but writing 72.3000 kg implies a resolution of milligrams—far beyond the scale's capabilities.
 Conversely, using too few digits can discard meaningful information.
 Significant figures strike a balance, reflecting both the measured value and the instrument's limits.
 In laboratory reports, grading rubrics often deduct points for incorrect sig fig usage because it demonstrates misunderstanding of experimental accuracy.
 Engineers designing components must specify tolerances appropriately; a part machined to 25.0 mm is quite different from one specified merely as 25 mm.

 Beyond physical measurements, sig figs guide numerical computations.
 When multiplying or dividing, the result should carry the same number of significant figures as the least precise factor.
-When adding or subtracting, the limiting factor is decimal places rather than sig figs, but the underlying principle is similar: do not overstate precision.
-This calculator focuses on the rounding aspect, yet the explanations cover broader contexts so you can apply the rules manually when combining numbers.
+When adding or subtracting, decimal places limit precision, but the underlying principle is similar: do not overstate accuracy.
+This calculator focuses on rounding, yet the explanations cover broader contexts so you can apply the rules manually when combining numbers.

 Educational Context and Historical Notes